AsherValentini/MiLO-Middleware/documentation/LLD.md

 The system is going to be multithreaded, so ownership clarity ensures:
 - No dangling pointers
 - No data races
-- No accidental double-free -r lifetime extension bugs
+- No accidental double-free lifetime extension bugs
 - Deterministic shutdown logic
 - Minimal surprises when reading or modifying code